 Coppertina Ninebark Information

 Ninebark shrubs (Physocarpus sp.) are native to North America.
 Their native range is the eastern half of North America, from Quebec down throughout Georgia, and from Minnesota to the East Coast.
-These native varieties mostly have green or yellow foliage and are hardy in zones 2-9.
-They will grow in full sun to part shade, are not particular about soil conditions, and grow approximately 5-10 feet (1.5-3 m.) tall and wide.
+These native varieties mostly have green or yellow foliage and are hardy in zones 2 through 9.
+They will grow in full sun to part shade, are not particular about soil conditions, and grow approximately 5 to 10 feet (1.5-3 m.) tall and wide.

 Native ninebark shrubs provide food and shelter for native pollinators, birds, and other wildlife.
-Because of their easy growing habit and cold hardiness, plant breeders have developed many cultivars of ninebark with different colored foliage, texture, and size.
+Due to their easy growing habit and cold hardiness, plant breeders have developed many cultivars of ninebark with different colored foliage, texture, and size.

 One very popular cultivar of ninebark is Coppertina (Physocarpus opulifolius ‘Mindia’).
 Coppertina ninebark shrubs were bred from the parent plants ‘Dart’s Gold’ and ‘Diablo’ ninebark shrubs.
 The resulting Coppertina variety produces copper-colored foliage in spring that matures to a deep, maroon color on gracefully arching stems.